epocrates logo

 Clinicians should be aware of the heightened nephrolithiasis risk when prescribing topiramate or zonisamide, particularly in patients with other stone risk factors.
 Consideration of alternative therapies or preventive strategies (e.g., hydration, citrate supplementation) may be warranted in high-risk individuals.

 Study details: This retrospective cohort study analyzed data from two large U.S. administrative databases—Clinformatics Data Mart (CDM) and Medicare—to assess the association between topiramate or zonisamide use and symptomatic kidney stone events.
-Adults initiating either drug were compared to matched nonusers, with follow-up for ED visits, hospitalizations, or surgeries related to nephrolithiasis.
+Adults initiating either drug were compared with matched nonusers, with follow-up for ED visits, hospitalizations, or surgeries related to nephrolithiasis.

 Source: